meguna/mff/README.md

   * recipe list
   * header

+#### Lessons
+* learned about React Suspense

+## Aug 18
+* fix bug that caused EditRecipe to reload to /.

 ## To Do Notes - moderate

+* back/forward buttons on welcome page shows nothing
+* error notifications need to wrap - 40vw (image upload)
 * translations not finished for: welcome page (needs to be written)
 * add language detection to auth0 & user_metadata.
 * use up/down keys to move between recipes in a loop?